Our members are all LGBTQ-identified volunteers, who are committed to inclusivity, diversity and to being the best allies.

 Aricia is a trans-masc non-binary doula and lactation counselor.
 He has done various forms of birth work for about 6 years.
 He is currently taking a break from births, while continuing to teach childbirth ed with QBP.
 He also ever so slowly beginning to dip toes into deathwork, and currently manages shipments for a company that sells urns to funeral homes.

 Ari grew up in Alabama and moved around a bit before coming to Minnesota in summer of 2019.
-They have delighted in getting to know the Twin Cities, and hope to settle here long term.
+He has delighted in getting to know the Twin Cities, and hope to settle here long term.

 Aricia studied and taught yoga for many years, and specializes in teaching yoga for pregnant people.
-They are dedicated to birth work because they believe in the very simple idea that pregnant people should be treated with dignity, cared for with respect, and provided with ample choices so that their needs are met.
+He is dedicated to birth work because he believes in the very simple idea that pregnant people should be treated with dignity, cared for with respect, and provided with ample choices so that their needs are met.

 Aricia lives in Minneapolis.

 Britt Jackson (She/Her)

 As a community midwife, I am rooted in, involved in, and a member of the community I serve.
 I believe in welcoming and celebrating all people and meeting people where they’re at.
 I believe that cultural differences and lived experiences are assets to one’s identity, existence, and health, and those aspects of your life should be understood and celebrated by your midwife.
 I believe in trust and true connection between a birthing family and their provider, and deeply trust in the processes of the families I work with.
 It is important to me to hold space for my families to be who they are, truly and authentically, and to provide individualized care to every single family I work with.

 When I’m not with families or at a birth, my world revolves around my family.
 My wife and I have three amazing daughters.